Welcome to Out of the FOG

 Since we are an anonymous community of people on the internet, we have developed a set of guidelines which help keep us safe as we strive to move forward together in a healthy way.
 Please be respectful of our community and contact one of our moderators if you have any questions.Who We Are:

-Out of the FOG is dedicated to offering support and the opportunity for personal growth for people who have been affected by someone who suffers from a personality disorder.
+Out of the FOG is a group of peers dedicated to offering support and the opportunity for personal growth for people who have been affected by someone who suffers from a personality disorder.
 Who We Are Not:

-We are neither medical nor mental health professionals here, but rather a peer-support group.
+We are neither medical nor mental health professionals.
 Out of the FOG is not intended as a substitute or replacement for therapy, counseling, or professional mental health services.
 See our Disclaimer

 for more info.Topics of Discussion: